Cray-HPE/docs-csm/troubleshooting/known_issues/discovery_job_not_creating_redfish_endpoints.md

     IPAddresses = []
     ```

-    Now set a environment variable to store the MAC address of the BMC that has an IP address:
+    Now set an environment variable to store the MAC address of the BMC that has an IP address:
     > Make sure to use the normalized MAC address from the `ID` field.
     ```bash
     ncn# export BMC_MAC=54802852b706